BrightcoveOS/Context-Aware-Related-Videos/README.md

 copy and paste the contents of the language pack after the end of the core code.

-If you add any words to the lists, please consider patching the language pack so others may benefit.
+If you add any words to the lists, __please consider patching the language pack so others may benefit__.

 Parameters
 ==========